matplotlib/matplotlib/doc/users/legend_guide.rst

 (python string).
 However, it does not return all of its child artists.
 It returns artists that are currently supported by matplotlib.

-For matplotlib v1.0 and before, the supported artists are as follows.
+For matplotlib v1.0 and earlier, the supported artists are as follows.

    * :class:`~matplotlib.lines.Line2D`
    * :class:`~matplotlib.patches.Patch`